mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-# 📊 SAGE-AI Performance Dashboard

-Hello Team!
-Below is the performance report for SAGE-AI within the last 30 days, covering its contributions to issue analysis, resolution, and overall development velocity.
-Let's dive into the details. 🚀
+Below is a detailed SAGE-AI analytics report template based on the metrics you provided.
+You'll need to gather real data and fill in the placeholders for the calculations to generate the charts and detailed insights.

 ---

-### 🎯 **Key Performance Indicators** (KPI)

-- **AI-analyzed issues:** `— Awaiting data input —`
-- **Total AI comments:** `— Awaiting data input —`
-- **Average resolution time:** `— Awaiting data input — hours`

-These metrics reflect the overall workload handled by SAGE-AI as well as the speed and efficiency it delivers in resolving items. 📦
+## 📊 SAGE-AI Performance Dashboard

+Our mission with SAGE-AI is to optimize collaboration and streamline issue resolutions across the repository.
+The following report summarizes its performance over the last 30 days.

 ---

-### 📈 **Trends & Insights**
+### 🎯 Key Performance Indicators (KPIs)

+- **AI-analyzed issues:** *<Fill with value>*
+- **Total AI comments:** *<Fill with value>*
+- **Average resolution time:** *<Fill with value>* hours

-#### Pattern Analysis:
+#### Repository Context:
-- **Issue Handling:** SAGE-AI has shown notable trends in rapidly identifying and analyzing high-priority issues from the repository.
-This ensures that the most critical problems are brought to attention promptly.
-- **Proactive Automation:** The frequency
+- **Total open issues:** `$(gh issue list --state open --json number | jq length)`
+- **Total open PRs:** `$(gh pr list --state open --json number | jq length)`
+- **Recent commits (last 7 days):** `$(git log --

 ## 👥 Community Engagement

-To effectively analyze SAGE-AI's impact on community engagement, we will consider each specified area:
+To analyze SAGE-AI's impact on community engagement, let's break down each section based on the recent activity data and explore the potential influence of AI on various aspects of the community:

-### 👥 Community Engagement Report

-#### 🌟 New Contributor Onboarding
+### 🌟 New Contributor Onboarding

-SAGE-AI facilitates new contributor integration by providing immediate assistance and guidance, significantly reducing the barriers to entry for new members.
-With the help of SAGE-AI, new contributors can quickly understand project workflows, coding standards, and common practices within the project.
-AI-powered onboarding reduces the need for repetitive manual onboarding processes, allowing experienced contributors to focus on higher-level support and mentorship.
+**AI's Role:**
+- **Streamlined Process:** AI can help automate the onboarding process by providing new contributors with personalized recommendations for initial issues and providing resources for setting up their development environment.
+- **Interactive Tutorials:** AI-driven chatbots can guide new contributors through the workflow and answer questions in real-time, making the learning curve less steep.
+- **Predictive Assistance:** By analyzing past successful onboarding experiences, AI can predict potential challenges new contributors might face and offer preemptive solutions.

+**Impact Analysis:**
+If new contributors total is high, it suggests that SAGE-AI is effectively attracting and integrating them, which can be attributed to these AI-enhanced onboarding processes.

-#### 💬 Communication Quality
+### 💬 Communication Quality

-SAGE-AI enhances communication quality within issue and pull request (PR) discussions by offering context-aware suggestions and clarifying documentation or complex code snippets.
-AI facilitates more productive interactions by preemptively addressing common questions or providing automated, detailed explanations, encouraging contributors to focus discussions on critical decision-making aspects.
-This leads to more structured, meaningful dialogues, improving both issue resolution times and overall contributor satisfaction.
+**AI's Role:**
+- **

 ## 🔧 Technical Health

-Based on the provided data and the context of SAGE-AI, here's a technical health assessment:
+Based on the provided data and context, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze build logs and identify patterns that lead to build failures.
-It can suggest optimizations and improvements to the build system to increase reliability.
+- **Positive Impact:** SAGE-AI can analyze commit messages and code changes to predict potential build issues.
+It can suggest changes to improve build reliability, such as fixing dependency conflicts or optimizing build scripts.
-- **Suggestions:** Implement automated tests to catch build issues early.
-Use SAGE-AI to analyze test results and suggest fixes.
-Encourage the use of continuous integration (CI) tools that integrate with SAGE-AI for real-time feedback.
+- **Recommendations:** Implement AI-driven code reviews to catch build-related issues early.
+Use SAGE-AI to monitor build logs and provide insights into frequent build failures.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze code changes, test results, and issue reports to predict potential bugs.
-It can suggest code changes that might introduce bugs.
+- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to identify patterns and predict potential bugs.
+It can suggest code changes to prevent similar issues in the future.
-- **Bug Resolution:** SAGE-AI can
+- **Bug Resolution:** AI can help prioritize and assign bugs based

 ---